jai2dev/parkinson-ml/README.md

 # parkinson.ai
 A web application that can detect whether the user has parkinson's disease or not using their audio

+###Background : The application uses a machine learning model trained on a dataset and it predicts what is the probability of the user having parkinson's disease.

 ### Deployed link : https://parkinson-ai.tech/

 ### local usage: